Davidm234/Art-React/README.md

 by their artwork ID.
 The app fetches data from the Art Institute of Chicago's public API and displays the artwork information.

-- Search for artworks by entering an artwork ID
+- Search for different pieces of art by entering an artwork ID.
-- Displays artwork title, artist, and image
+- Displays artwork title, artist, and image if available.

 Link to app https://6g57g2.csb.app/